SaqlainKalokhe/Vision_Transformer/README.md

-The GCViT is referrend from
+The GCViT is referred from
 @inproceedings{hatamizadeh2023global,
   title={Global context vision transformers}, author={Hatamizadeh, Ali and Yin, Hongxu and Heinrich, Greg and Kautz, Jan and Molchanov, Pavlo},